alliance-genome/agr_literature_service/docs/source/workflow_automation.rst

     At the end of the job we call job_change_atp_code() with a string of either "on_success" or "on_failed" depending on how the job went.
 This will replace the workflow_tag from "interaction classification in progress" to "interaction classification complete" or "interaction classification failed" based on this.

+    There are router api end points for all the job methods so that external processes can process jobs and update the database without having to have all the same code, versions etc locally.

 When to use requirements, condition or action.